 Upon completion of the three-year fellowship, our graduates:

-- Are competent to function as subspecialty consultants in clinical pulmonary and critical care medicine.
+- Should be competent to function as subspecialty consultants in pulmonary and critical care medicine.

-- Have extensive experience teaching medical students and residents in both formal and informal settings.
+- Should have extensive experience teaching medical students and residents in both formal and informal settings.

-- Have designed and completed at least one research project from hypothesis generation and statistical analysis to writing of a manuscript for submission to an academic medical journal.
+- Should have designed and completed at least one research project from hypothesis generation and statistical analysis to submission of a manuscript to an academic medical journal.

 Fellows are eligible to participate in the Leadership Preventive Medicine Residency.

 This track will be offered to selected fellows and is tailored for those interested in gaining further knowledge and skills in the assessment of medical outcomes and in leading change and improvements in health care systems.
 The track combines two years of clinical training in Pulmonary & Critical Care Medicine with DHMC's acclaimed two-year Leadership Preventive Medicine Residency program.